kibathi/kibathi/README.md

 - 👋 Hi, I’m @kibathi
-- 👀 I’m interested in APIs, hardware engineering and hardware fabrication.
+- 👀 I’m interested in Embedded systems, hardware engineering and hardware fabrication.
 - 🌱 I love coding in Python and C++.
-- 💞️ I’m looking to collaborate IoT, Web 3 and hardware engineering projects
+- 💞️ I’m looking to collaborate IoT, Web 3, Embedded systems and hardware engineering projects
 - 📫 How to reach me on bernardkibathi@gmail.com

 <!---